saildot4k/MSS54-XDFs/Unmodified BIN Dumps - Full/MSS54HP to CSL/Readme.md

 The CSL binaries Paffy has on the MSSFlasher website do not have all the changes necessary to play 100% nice with the non-CSL bootloader.
 It mostly works, but notably the ability to read error codes is broken

 Flash only the program - leave your tune as is (the tune built into the file above is just a standard CSL tune).
+IE: Flash full binary, then flash your tune, the partial, back.
+REMEMBER, ALWAYS BACKUP YOUR TUNE AND FULL BINARY!

 Read off your tune and change 0xE002 from 00 to 01, then flash that tune back to your car.